rohithegde/rohithegde.github.com/_posts/2021-05-09-5-career-tips-for-software-engineer.md

 <!-- /TOC -->
 ## Background

-> “If a listener nods his head when you're explaining your program, wake him up.” — Alan Perlis
+> “Choose a job you love, and you will never have to work a day in your life." — Confucius

 This is a summary of learnings - those which I learnt while I on the job as also those which others shared with me.
 This is what I have would have told my younger self (assuming he doesn't freak out on seeing me :stuck_out_tongue_closed_eyes: ).